 As a SoHE student, an internship is a requirement of your undergraduate curriculum.
 Students must have at least a junior standing (54+ credits) in order to pursue a 3-credit internship and must complete a minimum of 150 hours at the internship site.
-To be eligible, an internship must be educational in nature, directly relate to a student’s major and career goals, and be approved by the Student Academic Affairs & Career Development Office.
+To be eligible, an internship must be educational in nature, directly relate to a student’s major and career goals, and be approved by the Advising & Career Center.
 Please read the full criteria (link to downloadable PDF) prior to submitting the appropriate Internship Verification Form (below).

 Please note that for some SoHE majors, prerequisite coursework is required in addition to the above internship-for-credit criteria, including: